IceCreamYou/Canvas-Sprite-Animations/README.md

     - reset(): Reset the active animation sequence to the first frame.
     - runOnce(callback, name): Run the animation sequence once.
     - draw(ctx, x, y, w, h): Draw the current animation frame.
+    - clone(): Create a copy of the SpriteMap.
     - activeLoop: The name of the currently active animation sequence.
 - **new Sprite(src, options)**: Create a new sprite object.
 Use this instead of SpriteMap if you only have one animation sequence on your sprite sheet or if